pvr26/ai-learning-hub/README.md

 # AI Learning Hub

 A full-stack web application for discovering and sharing AI learning resources.
+This platform helps users find, bookmark, and contribute to a curated collection of AI learning materials.

 ## Features